 Let's set a time to talk.

 I know that it can be hard to reach out, but if you are grieving, I encourage you to do so.
 I provide grief counseling to clients located anywhere in the state of Oregon.
-We can also start with a free consultation to find out what you are looking for and to decide if counseling with me will be a good fit for you.
+We always start with a free consultation to find out what you are looking for and to decide if counseling with me will be a good fit for you.